  Garden plots / designated community garden area with a minimum of 4 square feet per unit

  Upgraded landscaping, including one tree planted on-site for every ten units.
-The landscaping must adhere to Section 14.2 of the Standards for Architectural Planning and Construction, and be 100% native and adaptive plantings/landscaping
+The landscaping must adhere to Section 14.2 of the Standards for Architectural Planning and Construction, and be 100% native and adaptive plantings/landscaping.

 ii.
 Interior Project Related Amenities